camilaballenghien/Camila-Ballenghien-portfolio/README.md

 - ROC curve

 # [Project 9: Unsupervised Machine Learning Project: Country data for charity](https://github.com/camilaballenghien/Unsupervised-Machine-Learning-project-Using-K-Means/blob/main/country_data.ipynb)
 The dataset used (from kaggle) contains socio-economic and health factors that determine the overall development of countries.
 The purpose of the dataset is to help a charity fighting poverty to identify groups of countries where it is needed most.
-This program groups together countries depending on how much help they need.
+This program groups together countries in clusters depending on how much help they need.
 - K means
 - Seaborn
 - SKlearn